The Red House, Ripon

-Our comprehensive list of FAQs explains the finer details of buying a property at The Red House.
+Our comprehensive list of FAQs below explains the finer details of buying a property at The Red House.
 If you are interested in renting, as there are significant differences in purchasing your home or entering into a tenancy agreement, please see the separate FAQs for rental properties.

 The Red House is a development by ERL (Red House Ripon) Limited, Scutches Barn, 17 High Street, Whittlesford, Cambridge, CB22 4LT, registered in England and Wales, company number 10488787.